galatea-associates/galatea-hal/README.md

 2. [slacker](https://github.com/os/slacker) - Web API to Slack via RESTful methods.

 The `slack_bot.py` module implements and interface that is needed to run a multi-team bot using the Beep Boop Resource API client, by implementing an interface that includes `start()` and `stop()` methods and a function that spawns new instances of your bot: `spawn_bot`.
 It is the main run loop of your bot instance that will listen to a particular Slack team's RTM events, and dispatch them to the `event_handler`.

+### Testing locally (on windows)

+Create a bot for yourself to test hal:  https://galaslack.slack.com/apps/manage/A0F7YS25R-bots .
+This bot should be called test-hal-<your name> (e.g. test-hal-raj).
+This will ensure that your changes don't break production hal.
+Note: be polite and disable your bot when you are not using it.

+To start your local version of hal, run the following steps:
+- cd to your project root folder (i.e. where you have requirements.txt)
+- pip install -r requirements.txt
+- set SLACK_TOKEN=<YOUR TEST HAL BOT's SLACK TOKEN>
+- python ./bot/app.py

+Things are looking good if the console prints something like:

+	Connected <your bot name> to <your slack team> team at https://<your slack team>.slack.com.

+If you want change the logging level, also `set LOG_LEVEL=<your level>`

+### Deploying to prod
+Changes pushed to the remote master branch will automatically deploy a new version of hal

 ## License